Feat-FeAR/logSpace/content/docs/genomics/ENA.md

 groundwork for this by providing sample metadata.

 ## Upload Reads
+When submitting data to ENA, it is often necessary to upload the data files in advance of submission in the FTP area associated with your account (aka _private Webin file upload area_).

 ### Prepare MD5 checksum
 For each file submitted to the archive you must provide an MD5 value.
 ENA will then re-compute and verify the MD5 checksum to make sure that the file transfer